ScHARR Information Governance

 It is recommended that the following wording be included in consent forms: “I understand that the information collected about me may be used to support other research in the future, and may be shared anonymously with other researchers.”
 Other data providers may have their own preferred wording.

 Authorisation to share the information must be in place: agreement should be made within the project team regarding who should authorise requests for data sharing.
 As a minimum this should be from the project lead, but may also include the sponsor and ethics committee.
 Roles and responsibilities should be included in the protocol and data management plan.
+Refer also to the University Research Ethics Policy guidance document regarding sharing with other researchers within the University.

-Data must be anonymised as far is as possible prior to being shared.
+Data must be anonymised as far as possible prior to being shared.
 There may be a trade-off between privacy and data utility as it can be difficult to attain true anonymisation and it is difficult to predict the risk of re-identification through data linkage.

 The recipient of information must agree to safeguard the security and confidentiality of risk-bearing data.
 Where the transfer is outside ScHARR an agreement must be in place as part of a contract or as a separate data sharing agreement (DSA).
 This should outline the purpose and security arrangements.
 An example DSA is given at the end of this section.
+For sharing with external institutions The University is generally legal party to DSAs to ensure that legal liability rests with the institution, rather than an individual employee/student.
+However, it is the responsibility of the person receiving the data to ensure compliance with all the obligations of the agreement on behalf of the University.
+We would therefore request provision for the person receiving the data to sign the document in acknowledgement of the terms and conditions as well as a member of the Contracts Team.
+This applies to both provision of and receipt of data.

 Risk-bearing data must be shared securely.
 Files must be encrypted before they are sent via e-mail or stored in locations other than the University’s network drive.
 CiCS offers guidance on how to encrypt files.
 Any difficulties should be discussed with the relevant Section IG Lead.